rhinstaller/anaconda/CONTRIBUTING.rst

 How to Contribute to the Anaconda Installer (the short version)
 ----------------------------------------------------------------

-a) I want to contribute to the upstream Anaconda Installer (used in Fedora):
+1) I want to contribute to the upstream Anaconda Installer (used in Fedora):

 - open a pull request for the ``<next Fedora number>-devel`` branch (f25-devel, etc.)
 - check the *Commit Messages* section below for how to format your commit messages

-b) I want to contribute to the RHEL Anaconda installer:
+2) I want to contribute to the RHEL Anaconda installer:

 - open a pull request for the ``<RHEL number>-branch``  branch (rhel7-branch, etc.)
 - check the *Commits for RHEL Branches* section below for how to format your commit messages